tybottorff/bottorffdocs/notes/literature_notes.md

 ### TiRP explains T<sub>reg</sub> plasticity in the tumor microenvironment
  - previous literature: naive T thymic emigrants can be peripherally induced to adopt regulatory phenotype, and T<sub>regs</sub> can lose *FOXP3* expression and adopt pro-inflammatory phenotype (exT<sub>regs</sub>), expanded clones observed as both T<sub>regs</sub> and conventional T cells may represent such lineages (mixed clones)
  - hypothesis: TCR features of these mixed clones may be intermediate, increasing conversion susceptibility
+# Restriction of PD-1 function by *cis*-PD-L1/CD80 interactions is required for optimal T cell responses
+ - CD80 binds PD-L1 in *cis* on primary activated DCs, interferes with PD-L1 accessing PD-1 on T cells (which would have otherwise inhibited T cell activation)
 # Reversal of immune-checkpoint inhibitor fulminant myocarditis using personalized-dose-adjusted abatacept and ruxolitinib: proof of concept
  - Abatacept: CTLA-4 fusion protein targeting CD86 on APCs, leads to global T cell anergy
 # Reversing T cell exhaustion in cancer: lessons learned from PD-1/PD-L1 immune checkpoint blockade